• Skip to main content

 3. In one pan, add your shrimp and a small drizzle of olive oil (maybe one teaspoon or so) and a pinch of salt and pepper.
 Cook shrimp on low to medium heat.
 They need approximately 2-3 minutes on each side.
 They’re done when they turn pink and shrink a bit.

-4. In another pan, cook the pancetta on low to medium heat until it gets crispy.
+4. In another pan, cook the pancetta (or bacon it you're using that instead) on low to medium heat until it gets crispy.
 About 5-7 minutes.
 There is a lot of fat and you’ll need to pour the excess into a small bowl.
 Be careful it's very hot.

-5. After the pancetta is cooked and you’ve drained the excess fat, add the shallots and garlic and stir to combine the ingredients.
+5. After the pancetta is cooked and you’ve drained the excess fat (leave a tiny bit in the pan), add the shallots and garlic and stir to combine the ingredients.
+Cook 2-3 minutes until onions are soft - careful not to burn the garlic.
 If your pan is a little dry, just add back a little of the fat you set aside.

-6. While pancetta, shallot and bacon are cooking give your shrimp a rough chop then add it to your pan and mix together.
+6. While pancetta, shallot and garlic are cooking give your shrimp a rough chop then add it to your pan and mix together.

 7. Add the gorgonzola cheese and heavy cream to the pan and give it a stir.
-Then cover, still on low to medium heat, for 5-7 minutes.
-The cheese should be mostly melted by then and if it’s not just cover and continuing cooking another minute or two.
+Then cover, still on low heat for a few minutes minutes or so until it's melty and thick.
 Some chunks of gorgonzola are fine.

-8. While the dip is cooking you can chop your parsley and set it aside.
+8. While the dip is cooking you can chop the parsley (if using) and set it aside.

-9. Next, get your crostini ready.
-Slice the French bread into 12 thin pieces.
+9. Slice the French bread into 12 thin pieces.
 Lay out your bread on a toaster oven pan and brush with olive oil.
-Lightly sprinkle a little dried thyme on top of your crostini.
+Lightly sprinkle a little dried thyme (or basil, oregano, sage) on top of your crostini.
 Broil in your toaster oven for a few minutes until the bread is nicely toasted.
 Keep your eye on this so it doesn’t burn.

 10. Best way to serve this is put the dip in a serving dish, add a bit of the parsley and give it a stir.
 Spread the crostini around the dip.
 Use remaining parsley to sprinkle on top of dip.
 Should be served immediately.